Russian invasion of Manchuria: Russian invasion of Northern and Central Manchuria

-The Crushing of Boxers in Northern and Central Manchuria was the invasion of the 100,000 strong Russian Army of Manchuria.
+The Crushing of Boxers in Northern and Central Manchuria was the invasion of the 100,000-strong Russian Army of Manchuria.
 These events form part of the period known as the Boxer Rebellion.

 On June 29 (1900), the first Russian force—two rifle regiments and some Cossacks from Khabarovsk—crossed the Chinese border, followed by units from Blagoveshchensk, Nikolsk-Ussuriski, and other towns.

 The campaign in Manchuria was conducted by both the regular Imperial army, including Manchu Bannermen and Imperial Chinese troops, and the Boxers.

 The Russians invaded Manchuria during the rebellion, which was defended by Manchu bannermen.
 The bannermen were annihilated as they fought to the death against the Russians, each falling one at a time against a five pronged Russian invasion.
 The Russians killed many of the Manchus, thousands of them fled south.
-The Russian Cossacks looted some of their villages and property and then burnt them to ashes, but as revenge, the Chinese Boxers and Imperial army came to a large Russian village and killed many civilians and looted and burnt all their houses as revenge and killed many Russian defenders.
+The Russian Cossacks looted some of their villages and property and then burnt them to ashes, but as revenge, the Chinese Boxers and Imperial army came to a large Russian village and killed many civilians and looted and burnt all their houses and killed many Russian defenders.
 Manchuria was partially occupied after the fierce fighting that occurred.

 Aftermath

 By November 1900 most of Manchuria was secured by the Russian forces.
-War Minister General Kuropatkin reported that Russian losses were 22 officers and 220 men killed, along with 60 officers and 1223 men wounded.
+War Minister General Kuropatkin reported that Russian losses were 22 officers and 220 men killed, along with 60 officers and 1,223 men wounded.
 No records exist for Chinese losses, but estimates put them at much higher than Russian casualties.
 Lieutenant General Nikolai Linevich, for example, gave orders to destroy towns and execute Chinese in retaliation for attacks on the Russian railway in Manchuria.
 This policy was later changed and at least eight Cossacks were executed by hanging by a military court for crimes against civilians.

 Many Manchu Bannermen supported the Boxers and shared their anti-foreign sentiment.
-The German Minister Clemens von Ketteler was assassinated by a Manchu.
+The German ambassador Clemens von Ketteler was assassinated by a Manchu.
 Manchu bannermen had been devastated in the First Sino-Japanese War in 1895 and Banner armies were destroyed while resisting the invasion.
 In the words of historian Pamela Crossley, their living conditions went "from desperate poverty to true misery."
 When thousands of Manchus fled south from Aigun during the fighting in 1900, their cattle and horses were stolen by Russian Cossacks who then burned their villages and homes to ashes.
 The clan system of the Manchus in Aigun was obliterated by the despoliation of the area at the hands of the Russians.